dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

     The previous command will launch a browser to authenticate the command-line session.

-1. Once authenticated, use the following command to provision and deploy the application.
+1. Once authenticated, run the following command from the _AppHost_ project directory to provision and deploy the application.

     ```azdeveloper
     azd up